grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         After all these adventures, you deserve a little bit of comfort.
 You decide to spend some time building for yourself.
 As a builder, you now have a great architectural experience, and you begin to work on the design of plans for a mansion, which will become your main home.
 You want a fenced area, perhaps brick, with metal barriers.
 You need greenery, like custom gorgeous trees, some fontains and a swimming pool.
+        <br /><br />
         Thinking about the plans of your mansion, you rethink the sewage disposal of the city.
 For the moment, it is manual for each inhabitant.
 You ask the mayor if he would be interested in a new automatic evacuation system, the sewers.
 The mayor seems to like the idea and asks you to build this system.
     </blockquote>